 When inclement weather makes travel difficult, individual classes may be canceled at the faculty member's discretion.
-Faculty members are encouraged to let students know of cancellations via the e-mail features on capstone or blackboard.
+Faculty members are encouraged to let students know of cancellations via the e-mail features on capstone or canvas.
 Faculty members holding classes on days when some faculty are forced to cancel classes are also encouraged to communicate this electronically to students to reduce phone calls to offices.
 Students are responsible for checking their campus e-mail frequently on such days in order to keep informed about class closings and openings.

 If changing weather conditions during the day require a decision on early closing of the College, an "Everyone Group" email will be used to disseminate the information.
 Departments with individuals who do not have computer access will be expected to relay the message by phone to those individuals.

 For The Wescoe School of Muhlenberg College, Jane Hudak, will provide notice regarding the status of evening classes to the listed radio and TV stations, Campus Safety and Seegers Union as early as possible.

 All Vice Presidents and Deans have prepared lists of "Essential Personnel" for their own units.
 In the event that an announcement is made that the College is closed but "essential personnel" are still to report to work, those individuals so designated are expected to come to work.
 If you have any question about whether you personally have been designated as "essential personnel" for weather emergencies, please discuss this with your management.